 - Preheat the oven to 350°F (177°C).
 Adjust oven rack to the center rack position.
 Line the bottom and sides of a 9×13-inch metal or glass baking pan with parchment paper, leaving an overhang on the sides to easily lift the bars out of the pan.
 Set aside.

 - Whisk the flour, cornstarch, baking soda, and salt together in a large bowl.
 Set aside.

 - In a medium bowl, whisk the melted butter, brown sugar, and granulated sugar together until no brown sugar lumps remain.
 Whisk in the eggs and vanilla extract.
-Pour this into the flour mixture and mix together with a large spoon or rubber spatula.
+Pour this into the flour mixture and mix together with a large spoon or silicone spatula.
 The dough will be very soft, slick, and thick.
 Fold in the M&Ms and chocolate chips.
 The M&Ms and chips may not stick to the dough because of the melted butter, but do your best to combine them.

 - Transfer dough to the prepared baking pan and press/smooth into an even layer.
 Bake for 26–30 minutes or until lightly browned on the sides and top and a toothpick inserted in the center comes out mostly clean with a few moist (not wet) crumbs.
 Do not over-bake.
 If you notice the bars browning too much before 25 minutes, tent the pan with foil.
 Bars puff up in the oven, but settle as they cool.

 - Allow the bars to cool in the pan set on a wire rack for at least an hour.
 While they’re still warm, I like to press a few more M&Ms and chocolate chips into the tops, just for looks (optional!).
 Once relatively cool, lift the bars out of the pan using the overhang on the sides and cut into squares.